ernitingarg/ernitingarg/README.md

 I'm software deleveloper and blockchain Engineer living in Tokyo/Japan.

-I have expertise in writting backend applications with experience in multiple programming languages including .Net C#, python, JavaScript, Typescript, Rust, GO, Node JS, React JS, C/C++, scripting languages (bash, PowerShell).
+I have expertise in writting backend applications with experience in multiple programming languages mentioned in below section.

 I'm quick learner and enthusiastic to learn new technologies.
 I enjoy coding and designing software architecture.